InvincibleJuggernaut/FlaBir/README.md

 <h2> Introduction </h2>

-<p> This is a Flappy Birds clone created using pygame.
-It was built by following <a href="https://github.com/clear-code-projects">@clear-code-projects</a>' tutorial.
+<p> This is a Flappy Bird clone created using pygame.
+It was created while following <a href="https://github.com/clear-code-projects">@clear-code-projects</a>' tutorial.
 </p>

 <h2>Installation</h2>